Stuff I am up to and I update this page pretty often

 August 2018.
 I stopped in 1999 because I got hurt pretty

 bad while practicing it with one of my people in town.
 I almost broke

 my leg in practice back then.
 I know enough to be a martial arts instructor but

 I am worried about being hurt.
-I started learning karate off a downloaded
+I started learning karate and tai chi off downloaded

 Genealogy: I really worked on this from 2015 to 2017.
 I found about

 90,000 people pretty quickly and I wondered if some of the people I

 knew in my college years were distantly related to me.
 I have found